opendocsg/slw-judgments-backfill/2012_SGHCR_8/report.md

 _Damages: Personal Injuries and Fatal Accidents_ (Singapore: LexisNexis, 2nd Ed: 2005) (“ _Assessment of Damages_ ”) at p 3.

-10     With respect to the assessment of the loss of future earnings, the Court of Appeal in _Lee Wei Kong (by his litigation representative Lee Swee Chit) v Ng Siok Tong_ [2012] 2 SLR 85 held at [29] that:
+10     With respect to the assessment of the loss of future earnings, the Court of Appeal in _Lee Wei Kong (by his litigation representative Lee Swee Chit) v Ng Siok Tong_ <span class="citation">[2012] 2 SLR 85</span> held at [29] that:

  Ordinarily, an award for LFE is granted where the plaintiff is in employment at the time of trial, but because of his injuries, is unable to earn as much as what he earned prior to the accident.
 The difference in earnings would form the basis of the multiplicand.